BellaMrx/CSS_Guide_Part_2/README.md

 ### Combine floats into a unit
-With `display: flow-root` a new block for the bypassing element is created via CSS.
+With `display: flow-root;` a new block for the bypassing element is created via CSS.
 This element is only available to newer web browsers.
 For this the trick with `overflow: hidden;` would offer itself, with which as a side effect likewise the content is enclosed into a new block.
 An elegant solution for this is CSS's feature query @supports().
 This can be used to check whether a browser can handle certain CSS property-value combinations.

- [Complete Code](https://github.com/BellaMrx/CSS_Guide_Part_2/blob/main/5_CSS_Positioning/Part_11/index.html) --> *5_CSS_Positioning/Part_11/index.html*
+ [Complete Code](https://github.com/BellaMrx/CSS_Guide_Part_2/blob/main/5_CSS_Positioning/Part_11) --> *5_CSS_Positioning/Part_11/index.html*
    ```
     <h1>A report</h1>
     <figure>